chillerlan/php-qrcode/docs/Usage/Installation.md

 {
 	"require": {
 		"php": "^7.4",
-		"chillerlan/php-qrcode": "dev-main"
+		"chillerlan/php-qrcode": "v5.0.x-dev"
 	}
 }
 ```

-Note: replace `dev-main` with a [version constraint](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints), e.g. `^4.3` - see [releases](https://github.com/chillerlan/php-qrcode/releases) for valid versions.
+Note: replace `v5.0.x-dev` with a [version constraint](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints), e.g. `^4.3` - see [releases](https://github.com/chillerlan/php-qrcode/releases) for valid versions.
-In case you want to keep using `dev-main`, specify the hash of a commit to avoid running into unforseen issues, like so: `dev-main#cb69751c3bc090a7fdd2f2601bbe10f28d225f10`
+In case you want to keep using `v5.0.x-dev`, specify the hash of a commit to avoid running into unforseen issues, like so: `v5.0.x-dev#cb69751c3bc090a7fdd2f2601bbe10f28d225f10`

 #### Version switch